sarthakseth947/Restaurant-Web-Page/README.md

-# Restaurant Static Web PAge
+# Restaurant Static Web Page

 Restaurant web page is a static web page,made using -: